 Let’s be fully honest, today hardly every student thinks of pursuing a programming career.
 It is dictated by huge demand, potential high wages, as well as success stories of creating innovative products.
 Computer programming is a basic term that may encompass sub-disciplines.
 Therefore, you have an immense choice for your studying and then careers.

 Yet, one tip for those who read this article – go for programming only when you believe it is your passion, and you are ready to contribute your best skills.
 Avoid it if you just want to receive a lot of money by copy-pasting ready codes from third-party sources.
 It won’t do any good to you, and your self-esteem.
+If you’re not sure that programming is for you, take a coding bootcamp to dive into the world of coding without the commitment of a paid project.

 The Profile of Computer Programming